Architecture Student's Booklist

 4. A physical/electronic submission of a Portfolio

-There are many different ways of submitting your portfolio, this will depend on whether you are attending the interview or not.
-Make sure to check how what is required of you.
+There are many different ways of submitting your portfolio; this will depend on whether you are attending the interview or not.
+Make sure to check what is required of you.

-It’s also a good idea to start creating an online portfolio so look into Behance or create your own site on a platform like Squarespace
+It’s also a good idea to start creating an online portfolio, so look into Behance or create your site on a platform like Squarespace

 5. The interview

-Since your grades likely got you an interview, the academic interviewing you will use your portfolio to base their decision on.
+Since your grades likely got you an interview, the academic interviewer will use your portfolio to base their decision on.
 No pressure.

 In the interview, you will be asked to present your portfolio.
 Go through it slowly and calmly, explaining the following: